Oliver Paipoonge: Economy

 Oliver Paipoonge's primary industry is agriculture, followed with tourism focused around Kakabeka Falls and forest products manufacturing in Murillo and Rosslyn.
 Many residents commute to work either to Thunder Bay or the surrounding woodlands.

 Politics

 The municipal office of Oliver Paipoonge is located in the village of Murillo.
 The current mayor of Oliver Paipoonge is Lucia Kloosterhuis; first elected as mayor in 2003, having previously served as a councillor in both Oliver Paipoonge and the former Township of Paipoonge.
 The first female elected as mayor in Oliver Township was Iris Calvert, in 1991.
 Previously, the Municipality of Paipoonge had not elected a female as mayor.

 Sites of interest

 Each year Kakabeka Falls hosts a street fair, Murillo hosts the Murillo Fall Fair, the Slate River area hosts the Slate River Ploughing Match, and the Agriplex hosts an annual summer fair.

 There are two museums in the municipality: the Paipoonge Museum in Rosslyn and the Pioneer Museum in the Slate River Valley.

+Lauber Arboretum is a private collection.